 - Chemical manufacturer Huntsman announced in January 2010 its subsidiaries would halt sales to Iran. - On January 11, 2005, Iran said it had contracted with U.S. company Halliburton, and an Iranian company, Oriental Kish, to drill for gas in Phases 9 and 10 of South Pars.
-Halliburton reportedly provided \$30 million to \$35 million worth of services per year through Oriental Kish, leaving unclear whether Halliburton would be considered in violation of the U.S. trade and investment ban or the Iran Sanctions Act (ISA),49 because the deals involved a subsidiary of Halliburton (Cayman Islands-registered Halliburton Products and Service, Ltd., based in Dubai).
-On April 10, 2007, Halliburton announced that its subsidiaries were no longer operating in Iran, as promised in January 2005. - General Electric (GE) announced in February 2005 that it would seek no new business in Iran, and it reportedly wound down preexisting contracts by July 2008.
-GE was selling Iran equipment and services for hydroelectric, oil and gas services.
-However, GE subsidiary sales of medical diagnostic products such as MRI machines, sold through Italian, Canadian, and French subsidiaries, are not generally sanctionable and are believed to be continuing. - On March 1, 2010, Caterpillar Corp. said it had altered its policies to prevent foreign subsidiaries from selling equipment to independent dealers that have been reselling the equipment to Iran.50 Ingersoll Rand, maker of air compressors and cooling systems, followed suit.51 - In April 2010, it was reported that foreign partners of several U.S. or other multinational accounting firms had cut their ties with Iran, including KPMG of the Netherlands, and local affiliates of U.S. firms PricewaterhouseCoopers and Ernst and Young.52 - Oilfield services firm Smith International said on March 1, 2010, it would stop sales to Iran by its subsidiaries.
-Another oil services firm, Flowserve, said its subsidiaries have voluntarily ceased new business with Iran as of 2006.53 FMC Technologies took similar action in 2009, as did Weatherford54 in 2008.
+Halliburton reportedly provided \$30 million to \$35 million worth of services per year through Oriental Kish, leaving unclear whether Halliburton would be considered in violation of the U.S. trade and investment ban or the Iran Sanctions Act (ISA),51 because the deals involved a subsidiary of Halliburton (Cayman Islands-registered Halliburton Products and Service, Ltd., based in Dubai).
+On April 10, 2007, Halliburton announced that its subsidiaries were no longer operating in Iran, as promised in January 2005.

+50 Farah Stockman, "Oil Firm Says It Will Withdraw From Iran," Boston Globe, November 12, 2010.

-49 "Iran Says Halliburton Won Drilling Contract," Washington Times, January 11, 2005.
+51 "Iran Says Halliburton Won Drilling Contract," Washington Times, January 11, 2005.